East London line extension: Contractors

 TfL selected Parsons Brinckerhoff as the programme managers in May 2005 and in June that year, TfL awarded Taylor Woodrow a £30 million contract to undertake enabling works on Kingsland Viaduct and other sites.
 Mott MacDonald was appointed the project's technical advisor.
 The main works on the line were undertaken by a consortium of the engineering and construction groups Balfour Beatty and Carillion.
 In October 2006, TfL announced the two companies had been awarded a £363 million contract to carry out the work, beating a rival consortium made up of Laing O'Rourke, AMEC Spie and Vinci.
 Some 2,000 jobs were planned to have been created at the peak of the contract and the contractors were obliged to hire local staff.
 The contract awarded bonuses to the contractors if they completed work ahead of schedule but penalised them up to £50,000 a day for late delivery.

 Carillion was also awarded a contract to maintain the extended line.
 The seven-year, £80 million contract, which was announced in February 2009, required Carillion to provide TfL with management, technical resources, plant, equipment and labour.

 Bombardier supplied the line's rolling stock as part of a £259 million contract to provide trains for the London Overground network.
-In August 2006 Transport for London placed an initial £223 million order for 152 carriages comprising 20 four-coach trains for the East London line and 24 three-coach trains for the North London line.
-The order was expanded in July 2007 at an additional cost of £36 million to provide another three trains for the East London line.
+In August 2006, Transport for London placed an initial £223 million order for 152 carriages comprising 20 four-coach trains for the East London line and 24 three-coach trains for the North London line.
+The order was expanded during July 2007 at an additional cost of £36 million to provide another three trains for the East London line.
 Manufacturing work began at Bombardier's Derby plant at the start of 2008; the last train was scheduled to be delivered by May 2010.
 The company beat the other bidders Siemens, Hitachi, and the rolling stock operating company Porterbrook, which would have supplied pre-owned trains.